VLRS-Bench: A Vision-Language Reasoning Benchmark for Remote Sensing: Experiment

 \subsubsection{Results on Decision Ability}

 The Decision dimension assesses a model’s capability to perform spatial planning and outcome assessment under explicit constraints.
-Analysis of the results in Table~\ref{tab:model_performance} reveals two consistent patterns. \textbf{(1) Scale-dependent performance under decision complexity.} Model performance on Decision dimension improves with increasing model scale, indicating that planning and evaluation reasoning impose higher logical and comparative demands than Cognition dimension.
-Larger models demonstrate stronger ability to generate feasible plans and assess alternatives under competing spatial constraints, suggesting that Decision reasoning requires the coordination of multiple conditions and trade-offs rather than isolated judgments. \textbf{(2) Non-equivalence between PR and ER.} PR and ER do not form a single, monotonic decision capability.
+Analysis of the results in Table~\ref{tab:model_performance} reveals two consistent patterns. \textbf{(1) Decision reasoning is not determined by model scale alone.} Frontier general models often achieve strong scores, but their gains are uneven across PR and ER, while domain-specialized RS models remain competitive on several decision subtasks.
+This indicates that planning and evaluation reasoning require not only general logical capacity but also grounded geospatial constraints and operational criteria. \textbf{(2) Non-equivalence between PR and ER.} PR and ER do not form a single, monotonic decision capability.
 Across both General and RS MLLMs, the relative performance between PR and ER varies substantially, indicating that success in one subtask does not guarantee robust competence in the other.
 Some models achieve comparable scores on PR and ER, while others exhibit clear asymmetry, regardless of model scale or domain specialization.
 This variability suggests that decision-making in VLRS-Bench involves at least two decoupled processes: generating plausible candidate actions under spatial constraints and assessing their potential outcomes.
-By explicitly separating PR and ER, VLRS-Bench avoids collapsing decision reasoning into a single aggregate score and instead reveals meaningful structural differences in how models plan actions and judge their consequences.
+By explicitly separating PR and ER, VLRS-Bench avoids collapsing decision reasoning into a single aggregate score and instead reveals meaningful structural differences in how models plan actions and judge their practical consequences in context.